 - Civil servants and statutory board employees

 Who is Covered Under Part IV of the Employment Act?

-Part IV of the Employment Act relates to certain conditions of service such as annual leave, rest days and hours of work (including overtime pay).
+Part IV of the Employment Act relates to certain conditions of service such as rest days and hours of work (including overtime pay).

 Part IV only applies to:

 - Workmen earning a base pay of up to $4,500 per month

 - Employees (who are not workmen or PMEs) earning a base pay of up to $2,600 per month